gazebosim/gz-sensors/tutorials/04_boundingbox_camera.md

-# Bounding Box Camera in Ignition Gazebo
+# Bounding Box Camera in Gazebo Sim
-In this tutorial, we will discuss how to use a bounding box camera sensor in Ignition Gazebo.
+In this tutorial, we will discuss how to use a bounding box camera sensor in Gazebo Sim.

 ## Requirements

-Since this tutorial will show how to use a bounding box camera sensor in Ignition Gazebo, you'll need to have Ignition Gazebo installed.
-We recommend installing all Ignition libraries, using version Fortress or newer (the bounding box camera is not available in Ignition versions prior to Fortress).
+Since this tutorial will show how to use a bounding box camera sensor in Gazebo Sim, you'll need to have Gazebo Sim installed.
+We recommend installing all Gazebo libraries, using version Fortress or newer (the bounding box camera is not available in Gazebo versions prior to Fortress).
-If you need to install Ignition, pick the version you'd like to use and then follow the installation instructions.
+If you need to install Gazebo, pick the version you'd like to use and then follow the installation instructions.

 ## Setting up the bounding box camera
 Here's an example of how to attach a bounding box camera sensor to a model in a SDF file: